almond-sh/almond/docs/pages/usage-spark.md

 ---

-Almond comes with a Spark integration module called *almond-spark*, which allows you to connect to a Spark cluster and to run Spark calculation interactively from a Jupyter notebook.
+Almond comes with a Spark integration module called *almond-spark*, which allows you to connect to a Spark cluster and to run Spark calculations interactively from a Jupyter notebook.

 It is based on [ammonite-spark](https://github.com/alexarchambault/ammonite-spark), adding Jupyter specific features such as progress bars and cancellation for running Spark computations.